 She holds a Ph.D. in Public Health from the University of Massachusetts, Amherst, and a Master of Public Health from the University of Minnesota.

 Dr. Young has taught in CSUN’s undergraduate and graduate public health programs since 2003.
-Her courses include Women’s Health, Current Issues in Public Health, Adolescent and Child Health, Strategies in Making Health Decisions, Cultural Health, Health Policy, and Internship.
-She is also coordinator of Campuses Organized and United for Good Health (COUGH-CSUN) – a university-wide tobacco policy and control assessment organization.
+Her courses include Community Health Action, Cultural Health, Health Policy, and Womens' Global Health.
+She was also the coordinator of Campuses Organized and United for Good Health (COUGH-CSUN) – a university-wide tobacco policy and control assessment organization (2008-2015).

 Dr. Young has more than 25 years of teaching and curriculum development experience.
-She also serves as a Service Learning Specialist in the Health Education Program, for which she has developed and coordinated university-community service learning programs with more than 30 public health organizations and agencies throughout the San Fernando Valley since 2003.
-In 2011, Dr. Young designed and developed the Health Policy and Management Certificate Program for CSUN’s Tseng College.
+She also served as a Service Learning Specialist in the Health Education Program, for which she developed and coordinated university-community service learning projects with more than 20 public health organizations and agencies throughout the San Fernando Valley.

 Dr. Young holds a Ph.D. in Health Education and Promotion from the University of New Mexico; and a Master of Science in Community Health Education from San Francisco State University.
-In 2010, she completed her second master’s degree in Health Policy and Management.
+In 2010, she completed her second master’s degree in Public Health (MPH) with a concentration in Health Policy and Management.